alonshvartsman/bitrawr-geojson/README.md

 ![](images/bitrawr-atm-map.png)
 Add your local Bitcoin ATM in geoJSON format

+The repository is seperated into 5 map regions: Asia, Europe, North America, South America, and Africa.

 Here is an example of Bitcoin ATM in Australia
 ```
 {